LearnersGuild/roam-live-coding/README.md

 ## Daily Log

+### April 20 2018
+- Added `getCurrentUser` function to the client to send a request for user data on page load if token is present.
+This feature is not yet fully functional.
+- Added a corresponding route on the server side.

 ### April 12 2018
 Goals:
 - Preserve session after page reloads (with localStorage?
 Other solutions?)
 - Guard routes with higher-order components
 - Show appropriate errors for bad sign-in attempts

+Accomplishments:
+- Didn't add new code.
+Learned some stuff about how auth may be intended to work.

 ### April 10 2018